Amelia Seyssel - Music Studio

 • Repetition - The phrase is mastered and then repeated in the lesson and, with the parent's help, is repeated further at home before the next lesson.
 Children are taught early: "How to practice and what to practice" and are empowered with practice tools, including games and activities

 The Suzuki Voice Program recognizes that the voice is the primary human instrument for music making and instantly accessible regardless of age.
 Because of this, technical training can occur earlier than for any other instrument.
 Suzuki Voice for the very early ages is not a pre-instrumental class but one which focuses on learning voice as an instrument.
+It teaches children from infancy through school-age through, the teenage years and adulthood.
+It begins with the understanding that the voice is an instrument and is committed to addressing each student's unique and individual needs.

 As with all Suzuki instrument learning, the basic approach utilizes accessible repertoire taught in a caring, loving environment designed to nurture the development of each student's own unique inner beauty.
 Because basic vocal technique is universal to all ages, the repertoire is able to build technique equally well for the youngest as well as for the older beginner.